Skip to content

 curl "http://localhost/api/v1/set?outgoing.sidecarPort=6666"

-The sidecar sends per-frame telemetry: frame_type, complexity, scene_change, idr_inserted, frames_since_idr.
+The sidecar sends per-frame telemetry: encode/send timing, one-way latency, jitter, and — when scene detection is active — frame_type, complexity, scene_change, idr_inserted, frames_since_idr.

 bash